Session Replay

 Following the previous example on un-masking UIButtons: you are in default masking, the UIButton are unmasked but a screen shows a button, myButton, that contains sensitive information.
 You will be able to mask it with mask(view: myButton).

 The Contentsquare SDK allows masking elements by type for convenience but it isn’t the recommended masking mechanism because it will impact all screens of your application.
-For instance, it can be useful in the case where you have a specific class for presenting user information or for displaying the user profile picture to make sure it always stays mask.
+For instance, use this when you have a specific class for presenting user information or for displaying the user profile picture to make sure it always stays mask.

 Use mask(viewsOfType:) and unmask(viewsOfType:) methods if you want to handle a specific type (wether being a system element or a custom element).